 Although the Government guidelines have changed, Reading Borough Council still requires that you continue to wear a face covering while visiting the museum.

 Our toilet facilities are open and available in low traffic areas.
 Baby changing facilities are also available.

-To visit the shop, no pre-booking is required, and you don't need to be a museum visitor.
+To visit the shop you don't need to be a museum visitor.